TORBAY SEA ANGLING FESTIVAL RULES

 f) Areas marked ‘No Fishing’ - Fishing is not permitted from marked ‘No Fishing’ areas.
 All marina and Harbour Authority pontoons within the defined T.S.A.F. boundaries are also out of bounds, though it is permissible to fish from a boat moored alongside such pontoons, provided that no fishing takes place from the surface of such pontoons.

-g) No Wreck fishing is permitted in the rivers and estuaries.
+g) No Wreck fishing is permitted in the rivers and estuary

-i) The committee wish to remind all those taking part to ensure bait, line etc and any personal litter is cleared from the fishing areas and infrastructures.
+h) All Anglers entering to ensure bait, tackle and personal litter is cleared from the fishing areas and infrastructures.

-a) Any complaint must be in writing to the Hon.
-Secretary and be accompanied by £5.00.
+a) Any complaint must be made online (See Website for Form) to the Hon.
+Secretary within 24 hours after the end of the Festival, and be accompanied by £5.00.
 The £5.00 will be returned if the complaint is upheld.

 c) The committee reserve the right to refuse any entry.

-b) Any person who is, or has been banned from a club or competition, is excluded from entering the T.S.A.F.
+a) Any person who is, or has been banned from an Angling Club or competition, is excluded from entering the T.S.A.F.